 Some of my personal favorites that give great sound and comfort for an affordable price:

 5.)
-Learn a line from a musician that doesn’t play your instrument
+Learn from a musician that doesn’t play your instrument

 It’s easiest and most obvious to transcribe lines from people that play your instrument.
 While it’s incredibly beneficial, getting away from people that play your instrument will completely alter how you think, hear, and conceptualize jazz.